aiqc/AIQC/docs/_build/html/_sources/community.rst.txt

 - Take a look at the `Pull Request Template <https://github.com/aiqc/aiqc/blob/main/.github/pull_request_template.md>`__.

-  + This document also explains how to run the tests.
+  + This document provides a PR checklist and shows how to run the tests.

+  + We'll review your PR and provide comments on how to get it ready for production.
+You can also converse with us in the Slack channel mentioned below.

 ----